 On May 4, 2017, the Canada Research Chairs Program (CRCP) launched its Equity, Diversity, and Inclusion Action Plan focused on improving the program’s governance, transparency, and monitoring of its measures and on addressing its long-standing equity, diversity, and inclusion challenges.
 The 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement builds on this Equity, Diversity, and Inclusion Action Plan.
-Please consult the Program Representation Statistics and information on the Requirements for Recruiting and Nominating Canada Research Chairs.
+Please consult the Program Representation Statistics, the Program’s population-based Institutional Equity Targets 2021-29, and information on Equity, Diversity and Inclusion Requirements and Practices.

 Carleton University Commitment Statement